rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > the predictive processing framework proposes that all explorative behavior [...] can be explained with reference to a single cognitive mechanism: Actual or expected prediction error minimization

-Yeah, that's definitely predictive processing.
+That's definitely predictive processing.
 It's _all_ prediction!

+It gets me thinking about the subjective experiential difference between reducing expected vs. actual prediction error.
+Reducing _actual_ error means making the world fit your model -- successfully achieving some goal.
+Reducing _expected_ error is like learning a new fact about the world.
+It doesn't necessarily feel the same as _success_ in changing the world -- it feels good in some other way.

 > expected surprise summons up an irresistible desire to explore, to handle, and to experiment—in short, to play.